Michaelm999/Project-4-server/README.md

 --
 # Installation Instructions

-To install this app you must run on the terminal:
+-To install this app you must run on the terminal:

-Run git clone on the client repo [here](https://github.com/Michaelm999/Project-4-client)
+-Run git clone on the client repo [here](https://github.com/Michaelm999/Project-4-client)

-Run git clone on the server repo [here](https://github.com/Michaelm999/Project-4-server)
+-Run git clone on the server repo [here](https://github.com/Michaelm999/Project-4-server)

-Run npm install on both repos you have cloned
+-Run npm install on both repos you have cloned

-Go to the server repo on another window in the terminal, and then run mongod
+-Go to the server repo on another window in the terminal, and then run mongod

-Then run nodemon again on the server
+-Then run nodemon again on the server

-Then open another window in the terminal and go to the client repo.
+-Then open another window in the terminal and go to the client repo.

-Run npm start.
+-Run npm start.
 The app should run locally.